ABBush2001/SpookyJam2022/README.md

 ## Resources Used

 Built in Unity 2021.3.2f1, this game utilizes the Unity Input system for player movement.
-Dialog was done used the narrative scripting language *Ink*.
+Dialog was done using the narrative scripting language *Ink*.